AutonomIQ-Labs/invoice-analytics/DATABASE_MIGRATION.md

   is_deleted BOOLEAN DEFAULT false
 );

--- Invoices table with all fields from AP Invoice Aging Report CREATE TABLE IF NOT EXISTS invoices ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
+-- Invoices table with all fields from Output1.csv CREATE TABLE IF NOT EXISTS invoices ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(),
   -- Basic invoice information